snowtrack/snowtrack-docs/docs/get-started.md

 ### Your existing folder

-To track an existing project folder either click on the **Open...** option on the top-left side of your menu, or drag and drop the directory into the Snowtrack window.
+To track an existing project folder click on the **Open...** command on the top-left side of your menu, or drag and drop the directory into the Snowtrack window.

 If the folder is already a Snowtrack project, it will open it.
 If it is a directory Snowtrack has not encountered yet, the dialog window below will pop up.
 After confirming, the project will become a Snowtrack project.